pgniewko/ml_notes/vqvae/README.md

 ### 1. Reconstruction Loss

 This loss ensures that the reconstructed output is similar to the original input.
+It is typically written as a mean squared error, **assuming a Gaussian (normal) distribution** for the reconstruction likelihood:

  $$
  \mathcal{L}_{\text{recon}} = \Vert x - \text{decoder}[z_q(x)] \Vert_2^2
  $$

+ This corresponds to maximizing the log-likelihood of the data under a normal distribution with fixed variance.

 ### 2. Commitment Loss